-'We're Fighting For Our Lives' — Patients Protest Sky-High Insulin Prices
+'We're Fighting For Our Lives': Patients Protest Sky-High Insulin Prices

 "I thought, 'My goodness, there's more people than me.
 I'm not the only one out here,' " she says.

-Since then Lautner has joined a group of consumer activists, people who need insulin to live and are angry about the sky-high prices.
-They are putting pressure on the three main companies that make insulin: Sanofi of France, Novo Nordisk of Denmark, and Eli Lilly and Company in the U.S.
+Since then, Lautner has joined a group of consumer activists, people who need insulin to live and are angry about the sky-high prices.
+They are putting pressure on the three main companies that make insulin: Sanofi of France, Novo Nordisk of Denmark, and Eli Lilly and Co. in the U.S.

 Taking on the drugmakers